alisa-pan/COMP313-A1/README.md

 The part of the game that I think is most interesting during playing is probably the NPCs.

 ## Other notes:
-- Here is the tutorial I used to really get started.
+- [Here](https://docs.unrealengine.com/4.26/en-US/ProgrammingAndScripting/ProgrammingWithCPP/CPPTutorials/FirstPersonShooter/) is the tutorial I used to really get started, especially with making my third-person character from scratch.
 I began with a blank template, which I found incredibly intimidating, but I think I learned a lot by doing it that way.

 - Some of my commits don't match up with the files I talk about in the commit message.
 I was still learning how to use git and I got a bit confused along the way, but all the commits after 0ba8a4f should be fine.
 Most of the ones before it are fine, too, there are just a few in the middle.